 Mrs Macquarie’s Point

-Then it was through the city, past the Royal Botanical Gardens to Mrs Macquarie’s Point.
+Luckily, there was still time left so they rode along Art Gallery Road, past the Royal Botanical Gardens to Mrs Macquarie’s Point was next.
 It has beautiful views looking west towards the Sydney Opera House and the Sydney Harbour Bridge.
 They ride past Mrs Macquarie’s Chair.
 Mrs Macquarie’s Chair is an exposed sandstone rock cut into the shape of a bench, on a peninsula in Sydney Harbour.
 It was hand carved by convicts in 1810, for Elizabeth Macquarie, the wife of Major-General Lachlan Macquarie, Governor of NSW.
+The Art Gallery of NSW is also along this road, it’s beautiful historic sandstone buildings were built between 1896 and 1909.

 Sydney Harbour Bridge